cristianvillalba/paipai/README.md

 2) Slopes
 3) Load .MAP files from Duke3D.

-In main.love file (line 102) you can play with a variable called currentlevel.
+In main.love file (line 102) you can play with a variable called currentlevel:
-If you put -1 you will load a demo map that I did like a playground to test maps.
+1) If you put -1 you will load a demo map that I did like a playground to test maps.
-If you put -2 it will try to load a MAP file (in Duke3D format) - the path is hardcoded, sorry about that.
+2) If you put -2 it will try to load a MAP file (in Duke3D format) - the path is hardcoded, sorry about that.

 Credits